bohlender/capstone-d/README.md

 auto opsOfGivenType = operands.filter!(op => op.type == givenType)
 ```

-> How to determine an instructions length in bytes ?
+> How to determine an instruction's length in bytes ?

 Unlike in the C API, an instruction `instr` does indeed not have a `size` member.
 In D, arrays & slices have `length`, so you can simpliy use `instr.bytes.length`.